10 Reasons to Meet in Savannah, Georgia

 No matter where you’re coming from or how you arrive, you and your guests will find it’s easy to get to Savannah.
 The Savannah/Hilton Head International Airport is located only 15 miles from the city center and is served by many major airlines, including Delta, Jet Blue, United Airlines and Air Canada.
 Frontier Airlines just introduced new routes from Denver and Philadelphia.
 And if your guests are traveling from South Florida, they can hop on one of American Airlines’ new daily flights from Miami.
 The city is also easily accessible by major highways, like Interstate 95 and I-16, and has direct daily rail connections to New York and Miami.
 Once you and your attendees arrive, you’ll see Savannah is easy to navigate by foot and local transportation.
 Of course, the Visit Savannah team is also happy to help arrange bus and car transfers to restaurants and off-site activities for you.

 Savannah’s unique venues are ready to accommodate events of all sizes.
-The Savannah International Trade & Convention Center is situated on the Savannah River and offers fantastic waterfront views as well as plenty of space.
-There’s a 100,000-sq.-ft. exhibit hall, a 25,000-sq.-ft. ballroom, a 376-seat auditorium and 21 rooms that can be customized for breakout sessions.
-When combined with other facilities, like Savannah Civic Center and Coastal Georgia Center, as well as all of Savannah's restaurants and off-site offerings, the whole city is your group’s playground.
+The Savannah Convention Center, which is under construction and doubling in size, is situated on the Savannah River and offers fantastic waterfront views as well as plenty of space.
+There’s currently a 100,000-sq.-ft. exhibit hall, a 25,000-sq.-ft. ballroom, a 376-seat auditorium and 21 rooms that can be customized for breakout sessions.
+When combined with other facilities, like the Enmarket Arena and the Savannah Civic Center, as well as all of Savannah's unique venues make the whole city is your group’s playground.
 All of the venues and meeting spaces, from the riverside terraces to the rooftop ballrooms, feature the technology you need to have a remarkable event including Wi-Fi and audio/visual capabilities.

 A good night’s sleep is essential to having a productive event.
-Savannah has your group covered with plenty of hotels and motels, historic inns and even a few haunted hotels to suit any budget and any size group; your attendees will be spoiled staying at any of this places.
+The DeSoto Savannah is a premier hotel in the heart of the city that offers meeting attendees a convenient location, delicious on-site dining options and a personalized experience with their stay.
+With a variety of hotels and motels like the Hyatt Regency Savannah and The Westin, historic inns and even a few haunted hotels to suit any budget and any size group; your attendees will be spoiled staying downtown.
 Many of Savannah’s hotels feature amenities that go above and beyond continental breakfasts and free Wi-Fi.
-Take The DeSoto Savannah: it's home to a bourbon bar offering a wide selection of private-label and handcrafted bourbons.
-And Hotel Indigo’s restaurant will delight your team with artfully crafted dishes made with flavorful local ingredients.
+Check out Savannah's hotels here.

 Visit Savannah is ready to welcome you with open arms and to ensure your event is a success.
 They can arrange pre-planning visits so you can tour the convention center and hotel, and they can help you meet with the local companies that are eager to host your off-site events and meals.
 Once you pick your favorite venues, the experienced team is here to help you plan every detail of your event, from providing visitor guides and arranging activities to offering large groups their own hotel reservation portal.
 Once here, Savannah’s unique “Show Us Your Badge” program empowers you to save big while exploring the shops, sites and restaurants in the Historic District.
 Meet the team and learn how they will go above and beyond to help you host a memorable event.